comed-ian/CTF-Writeups/RITSEC-2021/README.md

 }
 ~~~

-The rest of main establishes a graph with a randomized number of vertices and edges and prompts the user to determine if the graph is Eulerian (Y or N).
+The rest of main establishes a graph with a randomized number of vertices and edges and prompts the user to determine if the graph is Eulerian ('Y' or 'N').
 The user input is compared against a global `bruh` variable which is set in `generateGraph()` based on the whether any of the vertices has an even degree.

 ~~~c
 int main() {